pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

        ```

        where the first term can be computed using existing matmul for
-       sparse tensors with zero fill-value, and the last two terms can
+       sparse tensors with zero fill value, and the last two terms can
        be replaced with a computation of a single row or column of the
        corresponding matrix products that has reduced computational
        complexity.